jacksund/simmate/docs/getting_started/access_the_database/access_workflow_data.md

 # Accessing results from local calculations

+## Loading a table

-In Tutorial 2, we ran a calculation and then added results to our database table.
+In the "run a workflow" tutorial, we ran a calculation and then added results to our database table.
 Here, we will now go through the results.

-We know our workflow's name was `energy-mit`, so let's start by grabbing that workflow again.
 The database table for results is always attached to the workflow as the `database_table` attribute.
 You can load it like this:

 ```python
 from simmate.workflows.utilities import get_workflow

 workflow = get_workflow("static-energy.vasp.mit")
 table = workflow.database_table
 ```

+## Seeing the available columns

 To see all of the data this table stores, we can use it's `show_columns()` method.
 Here, we'll see a bunch of columns printed for us...